estherkyx/tp/docs/DeveloperGuide.md

 1. User requests to add a person with a specific category (student, parent, or tutor), name, phone number, address, and email.
 2. TutorFlow shows the newly added contact at the top of the list with a success message.

-    Use case ends.
+3. Use case ends.

 **Extensions**

 *   1a.
 The user enters an invalid command.
     *   1a1.
 TutorFlow shows an error message: _"Unknown command"._
+    *   1a2.
 Use case ends.

 *   1b.
 The user enters a command with an invalid format.
     *   1b1.
 TutorFlow shows an error message: _"Invalid command format!"_
+    *   1b2.
 Use case ends.

 *   1c.
-The user enters an invalid category (not "student", "tutor", or "parent").
+The user provides an invalid category (not "student", "tutor", or "parent").
     *   1c1.
 TutorFlow shows an error message: _"Invalid category"._
+    *   1c2.
 Use case ends.

 *   1d.
 The user provides an empty name.
     *   1d1.
 TutorFlow shows an error message: _"Names should only contain alphanumeric characters and spaces, and it should not be blank"._
+    *   1d2.
 Use case ends.

 *   1e.
 The user provides an invalid phone number (e.g., not exactly 8 digits starting with 3, 6, 8, or 9/contains non-numbers).
     *   1e1.
 TutorFlow shows an error message: _"Phone numbers should be Singaporean numbers: exactly 8 digits starting with 3, 6, 8, or 9"._
+    *   1e2.
 Use case ends.

 *   1f.
 The user provides an invalid email format.
     *   1f1.
 TutorFlow shows an error message: _"Emails should be of the format local-part@domain"._
+    *   1f2.
 Use case ends.

 *   1g.
 The provided name and category already exists in the contact list.
 (Person already exists)
     *   1g1.
 TutorFlow shows an error message: _"This person already exists in the address book"._
+    *   1g2.
 Use case ends.

 --------------------------------------------------------------------------------------------------------------------